Princess Henny and the Wonky Eggs

 The Story

-Do you judge an egg by its shell?
 Princess Henny and the Wonky Eggs celebrates wonky eggs, wonky fruit and vegetables, and all things that might look imperfect on the outside but are great inside!
-This light-hearted rhyming story with watercolour-style illustrations can be enjoyed by 2 – 8 year-olds, but older children may also find it appealing.
-This story is part of the ‘Rhyme Time Tales’ series of children’s books.
+This amusing rhyming story has watercolour-style illustrations, and is part of the ‘Rhyme Time Tales’ series of children’s books.

-This amusing and uplifting tale is a new interpretation of the old saying ‘don’t judge a book by its cover’.
-Depending on the age of the child, this simple story can promote discussion about food waste, farming and cooking, as well as our obsession with the way things look, the myth of perfection, values and self-esteem issues.
+Do you judge an egg by its shell?
+The theme of this rhyming tale is the old saying ‘don’t judge a book by its cover’.
+The fun and uplifting basic story will entertain younger children, but older kids can also enjoy it.
+Parents and teachers could use the book to promote discussion about food waste, farming and cooking, as well as our obsession with the way things look, the myth of perfection, and other social values.

 Although Princess Henny and the Wonky Eggs is set on a fictitious free-range egg farm in Devon, the plot was inspired by a real farm in Berkshire where the author used to buy eggs for her family.